ErpNetDocs/tech/advanced/concepts/master-detail-attributes.md

 - If the document doesn't contain any lines, then there's **no** limitation for the document header value.

 It doesn't matter if it's empty (NULL) or if it contains a value (not-NULL).

 ### Front-end rules

-- When the value of the document header's field is changed, this value is automatically set to **ALL** document lines.
+- When the value of a document header's field is changed, it's automatically set to **ALL** document lines.

 - When all document lines have the same value in the *Store* field, the field in the document header must contain **the same** value.